jhaman-09/JobMan-Backend/README.md

 ## Middlewares

-- created all the required middleware to handle error
+- created all the required middleware to handle error..

 ## Model

-- From models for required field
+- Creating Models for Every Work..

 ## Controller

-- Set up controller for every field
+- Set up controller for every Routes..

 # Routes